Tate Duality In Positive Dimension Over Function Fields: Duality Pairings and Weil Restriction

-Here all products are over the places $v'$ of $k'$ lying above $v$.
+We will reduce this commutativity to a purely local question.
+For each place $v$ of $k$, we have a diagram: \begin{appendixequation} \end{appendixequation} Here all products are over the places $v'$ of $k'$ lying above $v$.
 Since the adelic pairings are obtained by cupping at each place of $k$ (respectively $k'$) and then adding the invariants, diagram {(\ref{doesthiscommute})} breaks up into a diagram for each place $v$ as above, and the above diagram breaks up factor by factor into a diagram for each place $v'$ above $v$.
 The proposition therefore follows from Proposition \ref{diagramcommuteslocal}. \end{proof}